cert-lv/graphoscope/docs/admin.md

 - Give or remove **admin rights**

-## Global graph settings
+## Actions

-`Graph` tab contains many settings related to the styling of nodes/edges and interaction with graph elements.
-Some individual settings can be found in a `Profile` section.
+On `Actions` tab some actions can be made without restarting the service.
+For example: reload collectors.

 ## Demo data